carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 >
 {: .callout}

 Let's get some formatting done in our example paper.
-We will look for some **FIXMEs** and replace with the recommended style so we can all produce a similar output at the end of the workshop.
+We will look for some **Examples** and replace with the recommended style so we can all produce a similar output at the end of the workshop.
 <br>